TryGhost/Ghost/README.md

 Not only will it save you [many hours per month](https://ghost.org/ghost-pro-vs-self-hosting/), but all revenue goes to the Ghost Foundation, which funds the maintenance and further development of Ghost itself.
 So you’ll be supporting open source software *and* getting a great service **at the same time**!
 Talk about win/win. :trophy:

-[Other options](https://docs.ghost.org/v0.11.9/docs/getting-started-guide) are also available if you prefer playing around with servers by yourself, of course.
-The freedom of choice is in your hands.

 # Self-Hosters

 Other options are also available if you prefer playing around with servers by yourself, of course.
 The freedom of choice is in your hands.